MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 ## An R Tutorial in 25 Functions or So

-To get you started with **Microsoft R Services**, this chapter gives a brief tutorial introduction in which you will learn 25 (or so) of the most commonly used R functions, learn to load your own small data sets into R, and begin to do useful analysis on them.
-We’ll also provide some initial tips on the next steps for performing scalable data analysis in R. The following two chapters go into greater depth on Big Data Big Analytics in R.
+To get you started with Microsoft R Server and R Client, this brief tutorial will present you with 25 (or so) of the most commonly used R functions.
+You can learn to load your own small data sets into R, and begin to do useful analysis on them.
+We’ll also provide some initial tips on the next steps for performing scalable data analysis in R.

 ### Creating Vectors